errisy/robot-assets/README.md

 One key feature of the async animation technology is the cancellable Task.

 In the async/await world, a async task shall not be just a "method", it should be managable instance.
 When another event from UI is fired, we should have a proper way to stop the async method (especially for animation and front end routing).

+In this robot test, an example is provided for cancelling the async is provided in the animation.